calebmah/restaurant-api/README.md

 ## **Get Average quantity of items from a Restaurant**

 ----
-  Gets the average quantity of items ordered by a customer from a specific restaurant using the supplied restaurant name.
+  Gets the average quantity of items ordered by a specific customer from a specific restaurant using the supplied restaurant name and customer id.
 Bearer Token required.

 * **URL**

-  /api/orders/stats/average-quantity/:restaurant_name
+  /api/orders/stats/average-quantity/:restaurant_name/:customer_id

 * **Method:**